 Financial coaching is an emerging practice that helps clients learn to set and achieve their financial goals through learned behavior changes built on the trusted relationship between coach and client.

-- One-on-one support: Green Mountain United Way’s master coach and trainer Pam Bailey works with each trained financial coach to help them integrate the practice into their work and to continue to develop their skills.
+- One-on-one support: Green Mountain United Way’s master coach and trainer Pam Bailey works with each trained financial coach to help them integrate the practice into their work and their organization’s work.
+This is a key way coaches continue to develop their skills.
 One-on-one meetings can be in-person, or remote.

 - Peer-to-peer support: The Master Coach facilitates monthly peer meetings for all coaches to offer support, networking opportunities, and program innovations based on coaches on-the-ground experiences working with clients.